-The C.A.S. program in Disability Studies is designed to help students examine disability as a social, cultural, and political phenomenon.
+The certificate of advanced study in Disability Studies program is internationally recognized and provides students a foundation to examine disability as a social, cultural, and political phenomenon.

 This program gives students the skills, methods, and perspectives to play leadership roles in disability research, policy, advocacy, and practice.
 It offers a variety of course formats and can be completed in person on campus, entirely online, or a combination of online and on campus classes.
 This variety of course formats gives students more opportunities and flexibility to engage in course work in Disability Studies.